 Despite its legality, the deal clearly contradicts the spirit of banking union and the BRRD.
 In this context, the exuberant reaction of the markets was extraordinary, if unsurprising.
 Over the course of Monday FTSE MIB, Italy’s benchmark stock index, rose 0.8%.
 Intensa shares rose 3.5%.
 This was to be expected: two banks were saved and the private sector did not have to bear any of the losses.

 But markets may regret the cheers.
 Italy’s approach highlights that the dangerous link between banks and the state remains extant in the euro area’s third largest economy, and may apply in future cases of greater magnitude.
 Monte dei Paschi di Siena, the world’s oldest lender, will soon follow.
 Italy’s financial institutions had set aside €3.5bn for rescuing the two Veneto lenders via the Atlante private equity fund: Sunday’s rescue opens the possibility for these funds to be used to rescue Monte dei Paschi instead.

 Most importantly, the Veneto rescues risk damaging the prospects for banking and fiscal union in the euro area.
-German policy-makers have rushed to interpret the salvage action as breaking the promise that taxpayers' money will not be used for saving banks.
-While the reality is more nuanced given the uncomfortable alternative of bail-ins in this case, Germany's view will matter a great deal in the next steps for establishing the common deposit guarantee scheme needed to complete banking union.
+German policy-makers have rushed to interpret them as a breaking of the promise that taxpayers’ money will not be used for saving banks.
+While the reality is more nuanced given the uncomfortable alternative of bail-ins in this case, Germany’s view will matter a great deal in the next steps for establishing the common deposit guarantee scheme needed to complete banking union.

 Danae Kyriakopoulou is Chief Economist and Head of Research at OMFIF.